RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 control plane functions.
 Kubernetes "operators" run in pods typically managed by a Deployment (runs the pod[s] somewhere in the cluster).
 The CNI plugin networking agents that configure pod network interfaces, generally run under a DaemonSet, which ensures that one copy of the CNI plugin pod runs on each node.
 This way, when an administrator adds a new node, the CNI agent is automatically started on the new node by the DaemonSet.
+As "system pods", DaemonSet pods are also treated specially by the nodes (there are never evicted and so on).

-Now let take a look at the cluster:
+Now let's take a look at the cluster:

 ```
 ubuntu@ip-172-31-24-84:~$ kubectl get nodes